grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 Next, we'll establish an [alert rule](ref:create-gm-alert-rule) within Grafana Alerting to notify us whenever alert rules are triggered and resolved.

-In this tutorial we'll use the default options for Grafana-managed alert rule creation.
+In this tutorial we use the default options for Grafana-managed alert rule creation.

 1. In Grafana, **navigate to Alerting** > **Alert rules**.
 Click on **New alert rule**.